15 French Vloggers You Should Follow in 2023

 - Rewatch confusing parts and keep a list of new vocabulary.
 First, watch the vlog once through to get the gist of it.
 Then, watch again and pause and rewind to rewatch any parts where you lose the thread.
 Make sure to jot down any unfamiliar words and try to determine their meaning from the context, then double-check with a French translator app.

 Vlogs are some of the most accessible and valuable French videos out there.

-There’s something for everyone, and they pack a ton of great practice into a small package.
+There’s something for everyone, and they pack a ton of great practice for French learners into a small package.

 Follow a few of the French vloggers on this list, and get ready to be entertained!